DiljotSG/Throne-Backend/docs/AUTHENTICATION.md

 1. Created a new API Gateway Authorizer which provides controlled access to APIs using Amazon Cognito User Pools.
 The Authorizer is configured to look for a specific header attribute of requests for an authentication token.
 2. Added the Authorizer to all Gateway Resources (routes/paths).
-3. Programmed the Lambda Functions triggered by API Gateway to lookup the currently authenticated user in the event information passed to the Lambda.
+3. Updated the Lambda Functions triggered by API Gateway to lookup the currently authenticated user in the event information passed to the Lambda.

 ### Throne Clients